 Many applications require wire and cable to be placed in very close proximity to one another.
-Being placed in close proximity can make large scale applications messy and difficult.
-By using heat-shrink to bundle cables together electrical personnel can take advantage of more space-conscious designs, keep cables more organized and make application setup and maintenance more efficient.
+Being placed in close proximity can make large scale applications messy and complicated.
+By using heat-shrink to bundle cables together, electrical personnel can take advantage of more space-conscious designs, keep cables more organized and make application setup and maintenance more efficient.

-Heat-Shrink was originally invented in the late 1950s, by the Ray Chem Corporation.
+Heat-Shrink was initially invented in the late 1950s, by the Ray Chem Corporation.
 The organizations' chemical engineer (Paul Cook) developed a piece of technology that was able to shrink as heat was applied.
-Originally they were used in harnesses and in aircrafts, but today there’s a wide range of different uses.
+Originally they were used in harnesses and in aircraft, but today there's a wide range of different uses.